Hampton Court Palace

 Crowd indicator

-Weekends and summer holidays draw peak crowds, especially to the Magic Garden and Maze, while early weekday mornings offer the quietest experience.
+Weekends and summer holidays draw the heaviest crowds due to the popularity of the gardens, while early weekday mornings offer the quietest experience.

 When to go?